LHNCBC/lforms-fhir-app/README.md

 also be used without SMART, by going to it [directly](https://lhcforms.nlm.nih.gov/lforms-fhir-app/), in which can you can enter the base URL of a FHIR server to which you want the app to connect.
-The demo's files are also on the gh-pages branch of this repository, and the source files from which the demo files are built are on the master branch.
+The source files from which the demo is built are on the master branch.
+See "Customizing the App" below if you wish customize or build your own copy.

 The app relies on the [LHC-Forms](http://lhncbc.github.io/lforms/) rendering widget for displaying forms.
 It has partial support for FHIR Questionnaires